nickolastheodoulou/code-assist/README.md

     - Settings available to redact strings from the prompt settings
 - 1.0.1
     - Fix broken changes
+- 1.0.2
+    - Implement CI for deployment of extension

 ## Frequently Asked Questions (FAQs)